Peter Parker (British businessman): Early life

 Parker was born in France on 30 August 1924 but spent part of his childhood in Shanghai where his father worked for an oil company.
 The family were evacuated from China in 1937, and while his father went to work in Africa, his mother and the rest of the family settled in Bedford, England, where he attended Bedford School.
 After leaving school, he won a scholarship to study at the School of Oriental and African Studies, University of London, and was assigned to study Japanese.
-He was one of the "Dulwich boys", thirty sixth-formers recruited to boost the ranks of military translators who were accommodated at Dulwich College.
+He was one of the ‘Dulwich boys’, thirty sixth-formers recruited to boost the ranks of military translators who were accommodated at Dulwich College.

 In 1943 he joined the Intelligence Corps of the British Army, serving first in India and Burma, and later in the United States and Japan, eventually reaching the rank of major.
-In 1947 he left the army and, after a conversation over tea with Lord Murray of Newhaven, read history at Lincoln College, Oxford.
+In 1947 he left the army and studied history at Lincoln College, Oxford.

 At Oxford he joined the Dramatic Society, where he was widely regarded as the best undergraduate actor of his day alongside contemporaries Kenneth Tynan, John Schlesinger and Lindsay Anderson.
 Parker met Shirley Catlin (the future Shirley Williams) in the university's Labour Party club and they had a relationship.
-In her autobiography (Climbing the Bookshelves) Williams says that "...by the spring of 1949 I was in love with him, and he, a little, with me...".
+In her autobiography (Climbing the Bookshelves) Williams says that "... by the spring of 1949 I was in love with him, and he, a little, with me ...".
 He stood unsuccessfully as the Labour candidate for Bedford in the 1951 general election.

 Career

-After graduation he spent two years with Philips before becoming Head of the overseas department of the Industrial Society.
+After graduation he spent two years with Philips before becoming head of the overseas department of the Industrial Society.
 He organised a study conference on human problems in industry at the invitation of the Duke of Edinburgh, for which he was appointed a Lieutenant of the Royal Victorian Order in 1957.
-He then joined Booker McConnell, becoming a Director of the company.
+He then joined Booker McConnell, becoming a director of the company.

 He remained on the board of Booker until 1970, when he was appointed chairman-designate of the newly nationalised National Ports Authority.
-This was scrapped following the election of the Heath Government in 1970, leaving Parker to find other directorships until his appointment in 1976 as the chairman of the British Rail Board.
+This was scrapped following the election of the Heath Government in 1970, leaving Parker to find other directorships until his appointment in 1976 as the chairman of the British Railways Board.